ThembaMtshelwane/task-tracker/README.md

 - Add new tasks with its duration.
 - View a list of all your tasks.

+## Future Improvemetns
+- Add the full CRUD operations (Edit and Delete)
+- Add a live timer to keep track of the duration

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: